Former Young & Co pub that was at 340 London Road, Mitcham, CR4 3ND.

-In a 1883 lease, it was called the White Swan but it become the Cricketers by 1823.
+In a 1803 lease, it was called the White Swan but it become the Cricketers by 1823.
 Young & Bainbridge first leased the pub in 1831 and bought it in 1881.
 A famous and popular cricketing pub, it was the headquarters of the Mitcham Cricket Club, providing a meeting place, dressing rooms and a raised balcony for the scorers.
 The pub was run by the former England cricketer James Southerton from 1875 until his death in 1880.

 The original pub was damaged by a bomb during World War 2, and was replaced by a new building in 1957.
 According to Eric Montague, in his book Mitcham Histories:5 Lower Green West, pp 41-42:

 After an air raid on 23rd September 1940, it fell casualty to the explosion of a parachute mine dropped by the Luftwaffe.